yjt98765/eqasm/eqasm_extension/README.md

 [executable QASM (eQASM)](https://arxiv.org/abs/1808.02449v3) is a Quantum Instruction Set Architecture (QISA) used to describe quantum applications at a low level.
 This extension provides support for eQASM in [Visual Studio Code](https://code.visualstudio.com/).

+[Java](https://java.com/en/download/) is required to run the language server contained in this extension.
+The language server provides editor services such as syntax verification and label declaration peeking.

 ## Features

 - Syntax verification: report errors and warnings automatically.